-If a large amount of offensive waste is being produced at a household an additional general waste bin can be supplied.
+If a large amount of offensive waste is being produced by residents in the household an additional general waste bin can be supplied.
 The need for an additional bin in these circumstances will be assessed by an officer and each case will be looked at on an individual basis.
 The following circumstances will be considered:

 - Where one or more adults in the household have a condition that causes them to produce a large amount of incontinence pads, adult nappies, soiled clothing and/or bedding.

-- There are two or more children in the household, under the age of two that wear disposable nappies.
+- There are two or more children in the household, that wear disposable nappies.

-- There are one or more children in the household with a medical condition that causes them to produce a large amount of nappies, soiled clothing and/or bedding.
+- There are one or more children in the household with a medical condition that causes them to produce a large number of nappies, soiled clothing and/or bedding.

 Bins issued on medical grounds or for children in nappies will be reviewed on an annual basis and may require a visit from an officer for assessment.

-Medical Professionals, Householders or carers are required to complete a Clinical Waste Transfer Note before the additional bin or clinical waste collection service can be provided.
+Medical professionals, householders or carers are required to complete a Waste Transfer Note before the additional bin or clinical waste collection service can be provided.